gear

 I’m a little bit conflicted about including it in this article, because this is not a grinder that will suit most people reading this.
 Some people will boldly declare that it’s the “ultimate manual grinder” – end of discussion.
 But I think that’s far from the case – in my opinion this is a grinder that is aimed specifically at light roast lovers who do pour over and outside this group the grinder will be more divisive.

-Despite its fancy name, the ZP6 Special is essentially an 1Zpresso K Pro equipped with a different burr set, so that means a pretty good UX, but not quite as nice as the newer K- and J-Ultra that have magnetic catch cups.
+Despite its fancy name, the ZP6 Special is essentially an 1Zpresso K-Pro equipped with a different burr set, so that means a pretty good UX, but not quite as nice as the newer K- and J-Ultra that have magnetic catch cups.

 This unique 6-sided cone burr used in the ZP6 Special that has generated a lot of excitement and speculation among coffee geeks over the years.

-After thoroughly testing the grinder, it’s clear that it is exceptional for drip coffee.
-In blind tests, I consistently preferred the cups from the ZP6 Special over most other manual grinders when using very light roast third wave beans (although sometimes I prefered the K Ultra, which offers a more interesting blend of sweet and acidity, while ZP6 tends to be more analytical.)
+In blind tests, I consistently preferred the cups from the ZP6 Special over most other manual grinders when using very light roast third wave beans (although sometimes I prefered the K-Ultra, which offers a more interesting blend of sweet and acidity, while ZP6 tends to be more analytical.)

 In daily use The ZP6 Special is a very “clear/clean” tasting grinder that excels with fruity, light roast beans and high brew ratios like 1:17.